CarlosUlisesOchoa/Bookmarks-to-Notion/README.md

 - Python 3.8 or higher
 - A Notion account
 - An OpenAI account
-- The bookmarks file you want to import into Notion
+- The bookmarks file you want to import into Notion (compatible with any text format: *.txt, *.html, etc)

 <br/><br/><br/>